hashbite/consent-manager/packages/docs/docs/frameworks/vite.md

 ---
-title: Parcel
+title: Vite
 ---

-# Integrating Consent Manager with Parcel
+# Integrating Consent Manager with Vite

-This guide explains how to incorporate Consent Manager into a React application using Parcel.
+This guide explains how to incorporate Consent Manager into a React application using Vite.

-## Example

-For a hands-on example, check out our [example repository](https://github.com/hashbite/consent-manager-examples/tree/main/parcel) which contains a tested implementation.

 ## Installation